-Prepaid credit cards look just like regular credit cards and function much like regular credit cards.
-But don’t let looks deceive you.
-Prepaid credit cards are actually not credit cards at all.
-In many ways, prepaid credit cards are more like debit cards than regular unsecured or even secured credit cards.
+In many ways, prepaid debit cards look and work just like regular credit cards.
+But looks can be deceiving.
 The most significant distinction is that the credit limit for a prepaid credit card is almost always limited to the amount of cash that is loaded on the card.
-Prepaid credit cards also generally do not impact your credit profile or FICO score.
-Many prepaid cards also carry high fees and rewards programs are rare.
+Prepaid credit cards also do not impact your credit profile or FICO score.
+Also, some prepaid cards carry high fees and rarely include a rewards program.

-But if you’re willing to shop around, it is possible to find prepaid credit cards with lower fees and other benefits.
-The prepaid cards included on this list carry low fees.
-Many cards function as substitutes for checking accounts; others offer rewards programs.
-One prepaid card is specifically targeted for small business owners who wish to provide funds to their employees.
+But if you’re willing to shop around, it is possible to find prepaid credit cards with lower fees and generous benefits.
+The prepaid cards included on this list carry low fees, provide a convenient alternative to debit cards, and some offer rewards programs.
+One prepaid card even targets small business owners who wish to provide funds to their employees.

 If you have an active PayPal account, the PayPal Prepaid Mastercard allows you to access your money without waiting for transfers to your bank.
 Load up to $300 per day and $2,000 every 30 days instantly from your PayPal account for no charge.
-Unlike the PayPal Debit card which requires a Premier of Business account, PayPal Prepaid Mastercards may be attached to Personal accounts.
-PayPal Prepaid Master card also offers a rewards program and available savings account.
+Unlike the PayPal Debit card, which requires a Premier or Business account, PayPal Prepaid Mastercards may be attached to personal accounts.
+PayPal Prepaid Master card also offers a rewards program and a savings account.

 If you thought H&R Block only did taxes, you’re behind the curve.
-The H&R Block Prepaid Emerald Mastercard carries no activation fees, no monthly fees and no ATM fees for withdrawals from Allpoint ATMs.
-Direct deposit of your paycheck or government issued check is free and your funds are protected by the Federal Deposit Insurance Corporation.
+The H&R Block Prepaid Emerald Mastercard carries no activation fees, no monthly fees, and no ATM fees for withdrawals from Allpoint ATMs.
+Direct deposit of your paycheck or government-issued check is free, and the Federal Deposit Insurance Corporation protects your funds.
 One drawback: a $2.50 inactivity fee after three months.